You probably already have a list of reasons why the Mountain State is a great place to live.

 As you can see, North Central West Virginia still offers an affordable real estate market for homebuyers.
 Next, let’s look at the costs associated with buying a home.

 How much can you put down?

 Saving for a down payment is the top priority of many homebuyers.
 Many lenders require 20 percent down if you want to avoid paying private mortgage insurance (PMI).
-However, at First Exchange Bank we only require a 10 percent down payment to avoid PMI.
+However, currently at First Exchange Bank we only require a 10 percent down payment to avoid PMI.
 That is just one of the many benefits we can offer homebuyers as a community bank that services all of our mortgage loans in-house.

 Paying for a Professional Home Inspection